dr-darryl-wright/sadaan/model/README.md

 ## Overview

-The Spatial Attention Medical Segmentation Model is a PyTorch-based deep learning architecture designed for multi-organ segmentation in medical imaging with built-in absence detection capabilities.
+The Spatial Attention for Detection of Absent Anatomy Model is a PyTorch-based deep learning architecture designed for multi-organ segmentation in medical imaging with built-in absence detection capabilities.
 The model combines U-Net-style feature extraction with anatomical attention mechanisms and presence/absence detection to handle cases where anatomical structures may be missing from scans.

 ## Architecture Components